What is Generalised Anxiety Disorder, and how can it be treated?

 What is GAD?

-Recent studies have shown that 40% of disability worldwide is due to depression and anxiety.
-If you think you may have GAD, the first step is to see a doctor for a diagnosis, advice and support.
-However if this isn’t something you are currently comfortable with or able to do, there are plenty of online sources of information and support.
-There are some helpful links at the end of this article for more information.
+However, if this isn’t something you feel comfortable with, or able to do, there are plenty of online sources of information and support.
+Scroll down to some helpful links at the end of this article for more information.

 There are many psychological and physical symptoms of GAD, including: